When you’re in a soulmate relationship you will mirror each other. Soulmates mirror one another to allow each individual to see their true selves.

 Only when soulmates see their true selves can they evolve to be a better version of who they truly are.
 This allows them to become their truest and highest self.
 Soulmate mirroring forces you to take a long hard look at who you really are, warts and all.

 WHAT DO YOU REFLECT?

 Do you have any insecurities you have been trying to keep at bay?
 If so, you can expect your soulmate to bring them to the surface.
 This occurs so you can finally deal with them and get rid of them once and for all.
-Actually if you have any unresolved issues, especially when it comes to relationships, your soulmate will encourage you to renounce them and evolve to a better person of yourself.
+Actually any unresolved issues, especially when it comes to relationships, can be renounced as well.
+Getting rid of them will evolve you to a better person of yourself.

-Very often the mirror can have a ‘darker side’ when we must consider issues within our psyches that need to be addressed, especially if we are don’t want to work on them.
-This is actually the point where all hell can break lose, and very often does.
-This is where many problems develop within the relationship especially when one of the soulmates does not want to evolve, even though this is why the Universe brought you together: to work on yourselves to become better versions of you.
+Very often the mirror can have a dark side when we must face issues within our psyches.
+Especially if we don’t want to work on them.
+This is actually the point where all hell will break lose, and very often does.
+Problems develop within the relationship especially when one of you doesn’t want to evolve.
+But this is why the Universe brought you together: to work on yourselves to become better versions of you.

 If Miranda wants Tom to be strong, shouldn’t she be strong herself?
 If Miranda wants Tom to believe in their soulmate connection, shouldn’t she?
 Miranda should be leading by example, as in an example of strength.
 By showing Tom weakness, she is feeding his insecurity as well as hers.

 Because soulmates mirror one another it’s easy to get caught up in what they are reflecting.
 What needs to be done at times like this is to see what they are projecting, then go inward.
 What has their negative projection brought to your surface?